Pacific Wreck Database

 Aircraft History

-On November 24, 1942 "Black Jack" piloted by McCullar took off on a mission against destroyers in Huon Gulf and performed a skip bombing attack from 200', with bombs impacting off the stern of the destroyer.
-Anti-aircraft fire hit ammunition and started a fire in the tail section that was successfully extinguished.
-On the second bombing run the B-17 was hit again and three crew were injured.
+On November 24, 1942 at night took from 7 Mile Drome piloted by Captain McCullar on a mission against Japanese destroyers in Huon Gulf.
+On the first bomb run, this B-17 performed a skip bombing attack from 200' with bombs impacting off the stern of Hayashio.
+Aboard this B-17, anti-aircraft fire hit ammunition and started a fire in the tail section that was successfully extinguished.
+On the second bomb run, this B-17 was hit again and three crew were injured.
 On the third run the left outboard engine was hit and the engine did not feather and controls damaged.
 McCullar made two more attacks from higher altitude and the right outboard engine failed due to a hit in the fuel system.
 Out of bombs, they departed.
 On the return flight the damaged left engine's propeller broke off and spun off.
-Loosing altitude, the crew jettisoned all equipment possible and managed to restart the right engine and managed to climb over the Owen Stanley Mountains back to Port Moresby.
-Later that night, RAAF Beaufort crews reported a destroyer sinking.
-During B-17s attacks, Hayashio was hit and later scuttled by the Japanese.
+Loosing altitude, the crew jettisoned all equipment possible and managed to restart the right engine and managed to climb over the Owen Stanley Range back to Port Moresby.
+Later that night, Royal Australian Air Force (RAAF) Beaufort crews reported a destroyer sinking.
+During the B-17 bombing runs, Hayashio was damaged and later scuttled.

 Mission History